 There was no reason to go outside.

 Meals appeared.
 He could sleep.
-There was someone to duel.
-There was a book half-read.
-That was enough for a day to end.
+There was someone to Duel.
+There was a book he'd started.
+That was a day.
 The next day was the same.
-That was all it took.
+It sufficed.

 The Kaiba mansion had cards in abundance, as a matter of course.
-Boxes purchased by the case, still stacked unopened.
-He had been told to use whatever he liked, but that was a separate matter.
-He wanted to choose his own packs and open them himself.
-That was something fundamental, as a duelist.
+Boxes bought by the case sometimes sat stacked and unopened.
+He'd been told to use them freely, but that was a separate matter.
+He wanted to choose a pack himself and open it himself.
+As a duelist, that was a question of something fundamental.

-When he mentioned it to Seto, Seto said "go to a card shop" and arranged for modern clothes.
+When he said so to Seto, Seto said, "Go to a card shop," and arranged modern clothes.

-Leather trousers, a black shirt, a light jacket over the top.
+Leather pants, a black shirt, a thin jacket to go over them.

-It was the first time he had worn modern clothes since the days he had spent fighting in the living world.
-He checked the mirror and thought: well enough.
+It was the first time he'd worn modern clothes since the days when he'd fought in the living world.
+He checked in the mirror and thought, well, this will do.

 "Is there silver?"

-He checked the mirror one more time.
-Easier to move in than the Underworld robes, certainly.
+He looked in the mirror one last time.
+Easier to move in than the robes of the King of the Underworld, certainly.

-The card shop wasn't far from the Kaiba mansion.
+The card shop was not far from the Kaiba mansion.

-Atem went inside and stood in front of the shelves of packs.
+Atem went in and stood in front of the shelves lined with packs.

-The outdoors after a week felt busier than expected.
-The shop was the same, but no one looked at him in any particular way.
-Naturally — there was nothing suspicious about how he was dressed.
+Outdoors for the first time in a week, there were more people than he'd expected.
+The same inside the shop, but no one turned any particular look on him.
+Natural enough, since there was nothing suspicious about how he was dressed.

-A voice came from behind.
-A familiar one.
+A voice came from behind him.
+A voice he knew.

-He turned.
-Yugi was standing there.
-Joey Wheeler and Tristan Taylor were with him.
-All three were looking at Atem.
+He turned, and Yugi was standing there.
+Joey Wheeler and Tristan were with him.
+All three of them were looking at Atem.

 He said it quietly, but it was already too late.